elemprod/lptask/README.md

 preemptive OS typically does.
 The major differences include:

-* A task's handler executes until completion, once the task interval expires, in a cooperative manner.
+* A task's handler executes until completion, once the task interval expires, in a non-preemptive manner.
 A task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
-* It's typical to have several to 10's of milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same time.
+* It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple tasks which are active at the same time.
 This jitter is nearly always acceptable for UI related tasks such as blinking an LED, debouncing a switch or timing the length of music note.
-* Tasks which require finer grain control or more deterministic behavior should be implemented with a dedicated  hardware timer.
+* Tasks which require finer grain control or more deterministic behavior need be implemented with a dedicated  hardware timer.
 For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.
- * Task handlers need to execute relatively quickly to avoid starving other tasks of CPU time.
-This same issue exists with a RTOS.
-An RTOS long-running task would typically yield at some point during its execution to allow other task to run with predictable timing.
-In the case of the scheduler, a longer running task would need to save its state to its internal storage, restart itself with a short interval and then return from its handler.
-It practice, this rarely needs to be done since embedded task handlers are most often short in duration.

 ## Use Cases